nethackchallenge/nethackchallenge.github.io/index.markdown

 ### About the NetHack Challenge At NeurIPS 20201

-We are excited to launch the NetHack Challenge (@NetHack_LE) with a #NeurIPS2021 competition!
-We are eagerly looking forward to the wide variety of submissions from machine learning students, researchers, and NetHack-bot builders.

 The NetHack Challenge invites entrants, using any method they choose, to develop agents that can reliably either beat the full game of NetHack or achieve as high a score as possible.
 No restrictions are placed on how the agent is trained and contestants will use their own hardware.
-Evaluation will be performed in a controlled setting, thanks to our partner and co-organizer, [AIcrowd](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge).
+Evaluation will be performed in a controlled setting, thanks to our partner and co-organizer, [AIcrowd](https://www.aicrowd.com/) who will run the competition [through their platform](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge).

+We are excited that this competition offers machine learning students, researchers and NetHack-bot builders the opportunity to participate in a grand challenge in AI - without prohibitive computational costs — and we are eagerly looking forward to the wide variety of submissions.

 #### Participation Information:
 There will be three competition tracks: